Gastrooesophageal reflux disease in infants

 Background

-• usually begins before 8 weeks of age, peaks at 4 months and resolves by 1 year of age in majority of cases
+• usually begins before 8 weeks of age, peaks at 4 months and resolves by 1 year of age in the majority of cases

-• rarely require investigations
+• rarely requires investigations

 • can usually be managed with parental education, support and anticipatory guidance